heinrichbreedt/mixpanel-xamarin/README.md

     sharpie xcode -sdks

-Create a new binding project with the correct sdk identifier.
-In 2 steps, "init" then "bind":
+Create a new binding project with the correct sdk identifier:

 	sharpie pod init iphoneos9.1 Mixpanel
 	(things happens)
 	sharpie pod bind iphoneos9.1 Mixpanel
 	(project is build, .a and .cs files are generated)

+Rebuild in release mode the libMixpanel.a file with support for ios 8.0:

+	xcodebuild build -project Pods/Pods.xcodeproj -scheme Mixpanel -configuration release VALID_ARCHS='arm64 armv7' ARCHS='arm64 armv7' IPHONEOS_DEPLOYMENT_TARGET=8.0
+	(project is build, .a file is generated)

 It generates two .cs files (ApiDefinitions.cs and StructsAndEnums.cs), and the .a file containing the target architectures.
 The following command displays the architectures contained in the .a file.